Beelzebub2/Optica-project/README.md

 +   Added the use of Threads for image processing
 +   Added a progress bar to the GUI
 +   Fixed some bugs that would crash the program
++   Added an error handler to decrease chances of crashing
++   Reorganized variable names

 Beta 2.0 12/06/2023